trinhlbk1991/trinhlbk1991.github.io/til/_posts/2021-08-11-flutter-sqlite-query-in.md

 );
 ```

-The main point is to generate enought `?` placeholders in your `where` statement and you're good to go!
+The main point is to generate enough `?` placeholders in your `where` statement and you're good to go!

 Happy coding! 💻